 Within seconds the engine settles at a throbbing low idle, warming up, as the helmsman runs through his checklist.
 Checking vital functions, he turns the wheel from lock to lock, and in less than a second giant pumps push barrels of hydraulic fluid through conduits the size of man’s leg to servos that obediently swing the rudder, twenty five feet tall and weighing twenty tons, first one way and then the other, through eighty degrees of arc, swirling the water as it goes.

 A massive tanker prepares to make the transit.
-Eight hundred feet and then some from end to end and a hundred abeam, it rides low, almost down to the waterline, so when it reaches its destination it will obviously be offloading at least a portion of whatever hydrocarbon product it happens to be carrying.
+Eight hundred feet and then some from end to end and a hundred abeam, it rides low, almost down to the waterline, so when it reaches its destination it will definitely be offloading, maybe some, maybe all, of whatever hydrocarbon product it happens to be carrying.
 This ship, like all vessels of its class, will be guided into port by a licensed Pilot, who has been ferried to the ship by a small boat.
 From the moment the ship enters the Channel until it slides into its berth, the Pilot is, by law and tradition, the Captain.
 Which is as it should be because he–it is almost always a he–has passed a series of arduous exams in order to legally guide ships through these local waters, which he knows to a level of precision an order of magnitude better than most of us know our own back yards.
 Right about now he is settling in, beginning the process of safely guiding fifty-plus thousand tons of ship bearing millions of dollars worth of cargo down twenty-plus miles of narrow channel, across waters congested with boats of every size and description.
 No pressure there.

 The Pilot will stand next to the helmsman on the bridge, calling out orders Ahead slow, left full rudder, right rudder fifteen degrees, which are immediately, unfailingly obeyed.
 At his direction the forward drivetrain is engaged, and a deep, percussive ka-chunk that is felt as much as heard reverberates throughout the ship.
 The speed of the engine drops noticeably as it adjusts to the load, and a low rumble-whir joins the chorus of sounds as the massive propeller begins to spin.
 With every rotation, the propeller’s three blades displace hundreds of tons of seawater, and by the third law of motion the force of this displacement thrusts the giant vessel forward with a detectable rush of acceleration.

-In minutes the tanker slides between the jetties lining the mouth of Aransas Pass, occupied on this windy and chilly day only by seabirds and a few hardy humans.
+In minutes the tanker slides between the jetties lining the mouth of Aransas Pass, occupied on this windy and chilly day by seabirds, a few hardy humans, and myriad invertebrates scampering unnoticed between the massive blocks of granite.
 From the vantage point of the bridge, six stories above the water, an observant person would notice the shore on both sides of the pass curving seaward to meet each jetty.
 He would also notice the shoreline on the south side of the Pass lying a good two hundred yards farther to sea than on the north side.
 Observing such a scene, an insightful person might infer, correctly, that the jetties have successfully blocked the predominantly north-flowing longshore currents, as they are meant to, which would otherwise fill the Pass with sand in a very short while.

 The going is a little slower than usual as the tanker battles a swift outgoing current.
 Days of strong onshore winds pushed millions of tons of water through the Pass into the maze of bays, tidal channels, and estuaries that lie between the outer islands and the mainland.
 But the onshore wind has ceased for the time being, and with the loss of its propulsive energy the enormous fluid mass drains seaward, helped along by the gale now blowing from the opposite direction.